 T. Charles Erickson

-Nance Williamson and Omar Shafiuzzaman in “Henry V” at Hudson Valley Shakespeare Festival.
+Nance Williamson and Omar Shafiuzzaman in “Henry V” at Hudson Valley Shakespeare.

 Played with no set at all, save two chairs, the production relies on lighting, sound effects, and choreography to great effect.
 The battle at Agincourt is a stand-out piece of staging.
 An intimate, theater-in-the round arrangement of 500 or so chairs ensures that everyone has a good seat to view the action.
 “Section 400” promises an interactive experience, as the young lady who found her purse and phone “borrowed” by the Boy, as played by Sean McNall, can attest.